truemiller/python-backtesting/README.md

 # Backtesting.py Crypto Trading Strategies

-A few rule-based trading strategies backtested on ByBit spot OHLCV data These are ideas I wanted to test and optimize for different markets go determine viability Will likely help those seeking to learn more about Backtesting.py, there were few practical examples availably freely at time of opening repo
+A few rule-based trading strategies backtested on ByBit spot OHLCV data

+These are ideas I wanted to test and optimize for different markets go determine viability

+Will help those seeking more on Backtesting.py, there were few practical examples availably freely at time of opening repo

 ## Dependencies